yuyang339/cs140e-21spr/labs/10-process/README.md

   2. You should do all `make` invocations in `fake-user-level` since that is what actually runs thigns.

+  3. All your real modifications will be done in `fake-os/equiv.c` or in `fake-os/fake-os-asm.S`.
+You should not have to touch `fake-user-level`.

 What to do for each part:

   0. We give you the code for part 0.
 This part just "loads" the